wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

 -   Preferences

-    -   Drupal and WordPress sites should be hosted on Pantheon with the WRI account.
+    -   Drupal and WordPress sites should be hosted on Pantheon under the WRI Comms account.
 Other properties and tools should be hosted on AWS with the WRI Comms account.

         -   For exceptions to our prefered hosting solution (Pantheon) we will need access to the code repository.